The question we get asked a fair bit is ‘Are bootcamps effective for weight loss?’

-Tuesdays: Ran at Define Health and Fitness Studio with access to more weights and cardio machines, circuits are designed using a combination of weight equipment and cardio equipment.
+Tuesdays: Ran at Elevate Training Centre Studio with access to more weights and cardio machines, circuits are designed using a combination of weight equipment and cardio equipment.

-Wednesday: Ran at Define Health and Fitness Studio, sessions are often run as a team where everyone attending works together to complete a large amount of activities.
+Wednesday: Ran at Elevate Training Centre Studio, sessions are often run as a team where everyone attending works together to complete a large amount of activities.

-Thursday: Ran at Define Health and Fitness Studio, a full body workout with a focus on core training, postural training and functional training to ensure everyone remains fit and healthy long term.
+Thursday: Ran at Elevate Training Centre Studio, a full-body workout with a focus on core training, postural training, and functional training to ensure everyone remains fit and healthy long term.

 How long does each session go for?
 Each session runs for 45 minutes